msse-2022-bootcamp/lessons/group/group6.md

 ---
+layout: page
-title: "Homework Assignment #6"
+title: "Group Assignment Day 6"
-teaching: 0
-exercises: 60
-questions:
-- "What's the homework for day 6?"
-objectives:
-- "Calculate the value of an integral using the midpoint rule"
-keypoints:
-- ""
 ---

 <script type="text/javascript" async
   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-## About the project
+## About the assignment
 Your assignment is to again approximate the integral from the first individual assignment, however this time using the midpoint method in C++.
 The integral you are looking